nmshd/documentation/_docs_use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md

 ## On Failure

-- The Request cannot be created, if the `peer` is unknown.
+- The Request cannot be created if the `peer` is unknown.
-- The Request cannot be created, if the parameters are malformed.
+- The Request cannot be created if the parameters are malformed.